deltablot/malle/CONTRIBUTING.md

 ## Branches

 The `master` branch corresponds to the latest stable version.
-You should work from and target the `dev` branch.
+You should work on a new branch from master, and target the `master` branch for your pull request.

 ## Dev server